-In this post I wanted to address a situation that I think just about anyone who has hotel elite status has found themselves in.
+In this post I want to address a situation that I think just about anyone who has hotel elite status has found themselves in.
 Fortunately in recent years there have been a few new solutions…

 In this post: